wsgy/limf/README.md

 * Python 3 - required for tool to work
 * Requests library - required for tool to work
 * scrot - for doing screenshots (limfshot.sh)
 * xclip - for putting link into clipboard (limfshot.sh)
+* gpg - for encryption and decrytion